kkiseru/OOP-assignment/README.md

-# OOP-assignment
+# OOP-assignment1
-OOP assignmetn with scala
+OOP assignment with scala